 Alix Elizabeth Gitter (Jordan), Steve Bacic (Kevin Sanders), Tara Westwood (Anne Sanders), James Cavlo (Larry Parrish), Tadhg Kelly (Robbie O’Leary), Erick Avari (Dr Parrish), Nikita Ramsey (Holly Dahl), Jade Ramsey (Heather Dahl), James Ralph (Sheriff O’Leary), James C. Burns (Wyatt Dahl)

 Following the death of her father, teenager Jordan goes to stay with her late mother’s twin sister Anne Sanders and her husband Kevin in Silverton, Oregon.
-While on a date with Larry Parrish at Silver Falls, Jordan learns of the ghosts that supposedly haunt the area.
+While on a date with Larry Parrish, Jordan learns of the ghosts that supposedly haunt Silver Falls.
 They flee as the party is busted by police.
 In the midst of her flight through the woods, Jordan discovers a ring and puts it on.
 Back home, she finds that the ring will not come off.
 She then starts to see the ghost of a dead girl everywhere she goes.
-As the ghost starts to affect her more and more, the Sanders’ seek psychiatric treatment, thinking that Jordan is suffering delusions.
+As the ghost starts to affect Jordan more and more, the Sanders’ seek psychiatric treatment, thinking that she is suffering delusions.
 Jordan however believes that it is the ghosts of two twins who are drawing her to find their murderer.

-A Haunting at Silver Falls is the third film from Brett Donowho.
+A Haunting at Silver Falls was the third film from director Brett Donowho.
 Donowho has had a modest career as an actor.
-As director, Donowho previously made No Tell Motel (2012) and The Sacred (2012) and subsequently went onto 5 Souls (2013) and Salvation (2016), as well as produced Parlor (2015) and Hell Girl (2019), all of which rest in the horror genre.
+As director, Donowho previously made The Sacred (2012) and No Tell Motel (2013) and subsequently went onto 5 Souls (2013) and Salvation (2016), as well as produced The Speak (2011), Parlor (2015) and Hell Girl (2019), all of which rest in the horror genre.